PDAL/PDAL/doc/stages/filters.geomdistance.rst

 Example 1
 ----------

-This example crops an input point cloud using a square polygon.
+This example computes the 2D distance of points to the given geometry.

 .. code-block:: json